russgray/basildoncoder_blog/content/Turbocharging-.Net-Webservice-Clients.md

 Tags: .net, coding, software engineering

 Since the first version of .Net and its associated toolset, Microsoft have sought to make it easy to write [SOAP][1] services and SOAP clients.
 And, generally, they have succeeded quite well.
-Whilst the open-source world has tended to prefer the simpler [REST][2] approach,
-MS (and Sun, and Apache) have done an admirable job of taking the large, complex SOAP protocol and making it reasonably straightforward to work with most of the time.
+Whilst the open-source world has tended to prefer the simpler [REST][2] approach, MS (and Sun, and Apache) have done an admirable job of taking the large, complex SOAP protocol and making it reasonably straightforward to work with most of the time.

 One of the areas in which things get somewhat less straightforward is high performance.
 Granted, most web services don't have particularly eye-popping requirements in terms of hits or transactions, but occasionally you find an exception.
 [Betfair][3], for instance, have an [API][4] that has peak rates in excess of 13,000 requests *per second*, many of which hit the database, with individual users making tens or even hundreds of requests per second.
 Betfair's data changes at a breathtaking rate and there is a perceived advantage to getting hold of up-to- the-millisecond information.

-To put that in context, the [Digg
-Effect][5] is estimated to peak at around [6K-8K hits][6] [per hour][7] as I write in December 2007, which translates to a piffling couple of hits per second (8000 / 60 / 60 = 2.2).
-Even a more extreme
-prediction of [50K hits per
-hour][8] is only around
-14 hits per second, so we're talking about handling three orders of magnitude more requests than Digg generates.
+To put that in context, the [Digg Effect][5] is estimated to peak at around [6K-8K hits][6] per hour as I write in December 2007, which translates to a piffling couple of hits per second (8000 / 60 / 60 = 2.2).
+Even a more extreme prediction of [50K hits per hour][7] is only around 14 hits per second, so we're talking about handling three orders of magnitude more requests than Digg generates.

 If you are writing a .Net client and want to get the best out of this sort of situation, you are hamstrung unless you learn a few tricks.
 Read on to learn